Nardong Putik: First capture

 Manicio was first convicted and jailed in 1953 but escaped in July 1955 from the Constabulary stockade in Imus, Cavite where he was held as a detention prisoner and were reporting to then Governor Dominador I Mangubat.
 On Election Day of 1957, an encounter occurred between his group and the group led by then Cavite Philippine Constabulary (PC) commander Lt.
 Col. Laureano Marana, wherein Marana and his men were killed.

 Second capture

 Manicio was re-captured on May 27, 1958, after he was cornered in a rice mill in barrio Medicion in Imus, Cavite, by Lt.
 Elias R. Lazo, Jr. of the 31st PC Company and Lt.
 Federico D. Navarro of the 117th PC Company who were both promoted to captain and decorated the Gold Cross Medal, the third highest military battle award, for their daring capture.
 Manicio surrendered to Lt.
 Lazo after engaging the patrol in a 45-minute gun battle.
 Manicio credited his survival to his anting-anting.
 Manicio was sentenced to jail for 182 years and two months at the national penitentiary in Muntinlupa, but was granted freedom of movement.
-He escaped in October 1969 and took refuge from his home town who he still have close ties with his longtime mentor Dasmarinas Mayor Remigio Carungcong.
+He escaped in October 1969 and took refuge from his home town who he still had close ties with his longtime mentor Dasmarinas Mayor Remigio Carungcong.